-5.1 Appendix D presents the Schedule of Main Modifications and the Council's reasons for proposing each change, with a final column added to record the implications of each Main Modification for the SA conclusions reported previously.

-The SA implications have been considered based on whether each Main Modification changes the conclusion of the 2017 SA Report for the Publication Draft Section 2 Local Plan.
+- 5.1 Appendix D presents the Schedule of Main Modifications and the Council's reasons for proposing each change, with a final column added to record the implications of each Main Modification for the SA conclusions reported previously in the 2017 SA Report. - 5.2 The SA implications have been considered based on whether each Main Modification changes the conclusion of the 2017 SA Report for the Publication Draft Section 2 Local Plan.
 Therefore, this chapter should be read in conjunction with chapters 4-8 of the 2017 SA Report.
-Only changes to previously reported SA findings or new sustainability effects are summarised in this chapter.

-5.2 Table 5.1 shows how the policies in the Publication Draft Section 2 Local Plan relate to those in the Section 2 Local Plan as proposed to be modified.
-The final column sets out where the most up-to-date policy assessment can be found.
+Only changes to previously reported SA findings or new sustainability effects are summarised in this chapter. - 5.3 Appendix F presents a table which shows how the policies in the Publication Draft Section 2 Local Plan relate to those in the Section 2 Local Plan as proposed to be modified.
+The final column in Table F.1 sets out where the most up-to-date policy assessment can be found.
 For some policies this is the SA of the Publication Draft Section 2 Local Plan because the policy has either not changed or has changed in a very minor way.
 The assessments presented in this SA Addendum supersede any previous assessment.
-Where the policy number and name have changed, this document refers to the new number and name unless stated otherwise.
+Where the policy number and name have changed, this document refers to the Publication Draft number and name unless stated otherwise (the policy numbering will be updated once the Main Modifications are found to meet the required tests which enable it to proceed to formal adoption).